 And it is because of what has happened, almost without fail, each time that I do.

 I am shown to the kitchen.
 Stared at.
 Whispered about.
 Asked if I am in the “right place.”
-And on very special occasions, I am offered information about what happens in a synagogue – “Judaism for Dummies” primer on a laminated card, if you will, designed to educated non-Jews about the basics of Judaism.
+And on very special occasions, I am offered information about what happens in a synagogue – “Judaism for Dummies” primer on a laminated card, if you will, designed to educate guests visiting a synagogue service for the first time about the basics of Judaism.

 All of this happens because I am mixed race, and people assume that I am not Jewish.